OlickQC/Hardlink-Scanner/README.md

-# Hardlink-checker | Hardlink TV Shows Scanner
+# Hardlink TV Shows Scanner

 A Python utility to scan a TV media library and generate a report of video files that are **not hardlinked**, grouped by TV show.